Kentucky Legislative Internship Program

 Do you enjoy politics or would you like to learn more about Kentucky's legislative

 If you answered yes, you should apply for a BCTC KY Legislative Internship.

-Internships take place in the months of January through April during Kentucky's legislative session.
-Applications are accepted September 1 through September 20 of each year.
+Internships take place January through April during Kentucky's legislative session.
+Applications are accepted from September 1 through October 15 of each year.
 Incomplete application packets will not be reviewed.
 Applications arriving after the deadline may not be reviewed.

 Professor Laura Williams